Creston Whitaker

-Creston B. Whitaker (born August 12, 1947) is an American former professional football wide receiver who played two seasons in the National Football League (NFL) for the New Orleans Saints.
-He attended college at Southern Illinois and North Texas, but did not play football until 1970 when he was signed as an undrafted free agent by the Los Angeles Rams.
+Creston B. Whitaker (born August 12, 1947) is an American former professional football player who was a wide receiver for two seasons with the New Orleans Saints of the National Football League (NFL).
+He played college basketball for the Southern Illinois Salukis and North Texas Mean Green.
+After not playing football since high school, he was signed as an undrafted free agent by the Los Angeles Rams in 1970.

-Early life and high school
+Early life

 Whitaker was born in Quincy, Illinois, on August 12, 1947.
 His family moved to Jacksonville, Illinois when he was 7 years old.
 At that time his father, Leroy, started Whitaker Sanitation Services.
 He first started athletics at Turner Junior High School.
 He then went to Jacksonville High School and excelled at baseball, basketball, football and track.
 He later focused on basketball, which he was considered best at, because it seemed as his best opportunity at a college scholarship.
 He was their leading scorer in the 1963–64 season, averaging over 14 points per game.
 He helped the 1964–65 team reach the state finals, but lost.

 An article by The Jacksonville Daily Journal wrote "If one player has to be selected as being the standout of the team it has to be Whitaker of course.
 The almost-certain all-state selection threw in 70 points in three most recent games, on nights, 17, 25 and 28.
 Whitaker is an exciting type of player who can destroy an opposing team in a few minutes and do it in every way possible.
 Whitaker continually draws the raves of fans, players and coaches wherever he plays."

 He finished his career as 23rd all-time in Jacksonville High School scoring.
 Following his senior year in 1965, Whitaker was named all-state in basketball, honorable mention all-state in football, and honorable mention all-state in baseball.
 He was inducted into the high school's Hall of Fame in 1983.